scattym/python-tool-simchatserver/README.md

 NOTE: Although fully featured, this is just a POC and care must be taken around device security.

-Tested with Meitrack devices -> T333, T366, T366G but should also work with any device using the meitrack "GPRS" protocol
+Tested with Meitrack devices -> T333, T366, T366G but should also work with any device using the meitrack "GPRS" protocol.

+The main purpose of this project is to pull in GPS data from a range of devices and push them through to a web framework for visualisation (https://github.com/scattym/python-tool-geotool).
+It will carry forward GPS data, Cell Data, Camera images and Taxi Fare data.
+Along with other ancillary data.